curryjere91/PI_ML_OPS/Readme.md

 Functions:

-- peliculas_mes/month in spanish
++ peliculas_mes/month in spanish
-Month must be in spanish, but it doesnt matter if it's lower case, or capitalized.
+`Month must be in spanish, but it doesnt matter if it's lower case, or capitalized.
-The query will return the amount of movies released in that month.
+The query will return the amount of movies released in that month.`

-- peliculas_dia/day in spanish
++ peliculas_dia/day in spanish
-Again, day must be in spanish, it doesn't matter if its lower case or capitalized, or if it has accents.
+`Same as with month, day must be in spanish, and it doesn't matter if its lower case or capitalized, or if it has accents.
-The query returns the amount of movies released on that day of the week.
+The query returns the amount of movies released on that day of the week.`

-- franquicia/collection(or movie franchise)
++ franquicia/collection(or movie franchise)
-Here you input a movie collection, with the movie name in english.
+`Here you input a movie collection, with the movie name in english.
-It returns the total earnings and average of the entire franchise.
+It returns the total earnings and average of the entire franchise.`

-- peliculas_pais/country
++ peliculas_pais/country
-Here you input a country name in english.
-The output will be the total of movies produced within that country.
+`Here you input a country name in english.
+The output will be the total of movies produced within that country.`

-- productoras/production company
++ productoras/production company
-Here you input a production company name, and you get the total earnings that company has had and the amount of movies it produced.
+`Here you input a production company name, and you get the total earnings that company has had and the amount of movies it produced.`

-- retorno/movie name
++ retorno/movie name
-here you input the movie name, and you get the budget, revenue and return it had, as well as the release year of the movie.
+`Here you input the movie name, and you get the budget, revenue and return it had, as well as the release year of the movie.`

 ## Machine Learning
 The machine learning model was fairly simple and straight forward.
 With the provided data, there really wasn't a lot that could be done, so the idea was to make a content-based filter.